-JAMB Issues Deadline for 2017/18 Admission — Nigeria Today
+JAMB Issues Deadline For 2017/18 Admission — Nigeria Today

+JAMB issues deadline for 2017/18 admission, if you wish to gain admission this year, you may have to make haste while the session admission window is still open.
 Joint Admissions and Matriculation Board, JAMB demands compliance from tertiary institutions in the country with the admission timetable as adopted at JAMB’s policy meeting.
+Hope you are …

-Continue reading JAMB Issues Deadline for 2017/18 Admission at Nigeria Universities, Polytechnics and Colleges News.
+The post JAMB Issues Deadline For 2017/18 Admission appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share